Fools and their crypto

 What should we do about token sales?

 Two days ago a Lithuanian “company” called Prodeum looked like a promising if silly blockchain startup.
 Their stated goal?
-To track every piece of food on the Internet.
+To track every piece of food on the internet.
 While I doubt many of us will care about the exact provenance of the orange we just ate, we could see, in some distant future, a need for this sort of tracking.

 After all, the blockchain is the future.
 Fund it well and let it lead the way.

 Prodeum checked all the boxes.
-They had a sharp team, a whitepaper written mostly in English, and some excited fans:
+They had a sharp team, a whitepaper written mostly in English and some excited fans:

 In other words, Prodeum followed the token sale playbook from beginning to end.
 They created two tokens, one for funding the company and one for paying within the “network.”
-They created a credible white paper that, at the very least, tickled some of the neophilic nerves, and they had an active, if scammy, social media presence.
-That is literally all you need to run an ICO these days and they did exactly as expected.
+They created a credible whitepaper that, at the very least, tickled some of the neophilic nerves, and they had an active, if scammy, social media presence.
+That is literally all you need to run an ICO these days, and they did exactly as expected.

 Then the whole thing imploded.